 In addition to this overall relative strength score, this assessment tells us much about overall strength balance.
 A balanced athlete, in terms of upper body and lower body strength will have similar 1RMs for bench press, front squat and pulling strength.

 As well, the pull up strength and 1RM bench press should be fairly similar.
-This would indicate balanced upper body pull and pressing strength.
+This would indicate a balanced upper body pull and pressing strength.

-The front squat, bench press and bodyweight pull ups are simple, straight forward strength exercises.
+The front squat, bench press, and bodyweight pull ups are simple, straight forward strength exercises.

 So why did I include the power clean?

 I felt the assessment needed a total body exercise, and the power clean is likely the easiest technique to perform for most athletes.
 Some may quibble with its inclusion.

 My general recommendation, and what we did today, was for lower and upper body strength exercises – the front squat and bench press today – do a set of 5, add weight, do a set of 3, add weight and start doing singles.
 The goal is to work up to your 1RM by rounds 6-8.

 The method for total body strength exercises – the power clean today – is a little different: do a set of 3, add weight, do a set of 2, add weight and start doing singles.
 The goal is to work up to your 1RM by rounds 6-8.